-Your script must define a function named processmatches, which takes a single argument, a Lua table of edkEnMasseMatch objects.
+The processmatches function must take a single argument, a Lua table of edkEnMasseMatch objects.
 Each of these objects represents a single match, but you must call the getMatch method to obtain an edkMatch object.
 You can then use the edkMatch object to manipulate the match.
 If you want to discard a match, call the method setOutput on the relevant edkEnMasseMatch object.